A Stylish DIY Stair Handrail For Your Home

 Use 2-1/2” HD pocket screws now to attach the bottom of the now-wall-mounted vertical post to the floor, two screws on each side through the pocket holes.

-Now, because the trim piece will hit in the middle of these screws’ heads, we have to counter-sink them with a 1/2″ drill bit.
+The trim piece will hit in the middle of these screws’ heads, you have to counter-sink them with a 1/2″ drill bit.

 Do the same on the bottom pocket holes.

 And repeat for the other “floating” post end, top and bottom pocket holes of the top railing into the vertical post.